4d/docs/docs/Project/exporting.md

 Keep in mind that the export is a one-way operation:

-- once a 4D database has been exported as a project, both versions become independant.
+- once a 4D database has been exported as a project, both versions become independent.
 - a 4D project cannot be exported to a .4db file